Legislative advocacy to support survivors, sustain prevention, and generate system change.

 Legislative impact by topic

-Click on any of the tabs in the dropdown to learn more about Oregon SATF’s involvement in legislative and public policy matters for that particular topic.
+Click on any of the tabs in the dropdown to learn more about Oregon SATF’s involvement in legislative and public policy matters by topic.